haskell-infra/hackage-trustees/cookbook.md

 Several different errors: Missing modules or identifiers, name clashes.
 This is a quick reference for adding bounds for common errors.

-**Fix:** If the identifier is missing add the constraint on the RHS.
+**Fix:** If the identifier is missing/clashes add the constraint on the RHS.

 ```
 base upper bounds: